Using dbt for Incremental Development on Lakehouse

 {% endif %}

-If you want to build the model using only the incremental data from Table Stream (Table Stream by default only provides the change data after the Table Stream is created) during both the build and subsequent runs, you can define the model as follows:
+If you want both the initial build and all subsequent runs to use only the incremental data from the Table Stream (Table Stream provides only change data captured after it was created), define the model as follows:

 {{